Plumber, Gasfitter and Drainlayer

 Increase your chances of getting an apprenticeship

-Because many plumbing businesses are small and/or very busy, they are not always able to take on and train apprentices.
+Many plumbing businesses are small and often busy so they can't always take on and train apprentices.
 You can increase your chances of getting a plumbing, gasfitting and drainlaying apprenticeship if you have:

 Plumbers and drainlayers in shortage